rlmv/doc-trips/Readme.md

      =# GRANT ALL PRIVILEGES ON DATABASE fyt TO fytuser;
      =# ALTER USER fytuser CREATEDB;

+Run the following from the command line:

+    make migrate
+    make bootstrap

+This will run all the database migrations and load the minimal set of data required to use the database.

 ## Environment Variables

 The `settings.py` file reads configuration values from the environment: